nLoops/General-Utilities/README.md

 I used this widget with ListView to apply a beautiful looking on list items.

+### Utilities.showSnackBar

+Workaround to show snackBar without need to Scaffold.

 ## Feel free to contribute and share useful widgets that prevent repetitive tasks.